 Heritage 2020 is a major cross-sector collaboration initiative being delivered under the auspices of the Historic Environment Forum.

 The Heritage 2020 initiative, which follows on from the National Heritage Protection Plan, has five key themes: discovery, identification and understanding; constructive conservation and sustainable management; public engagement; capacity building; and advocacy.
-Key strategic priorities are identified which will be taken forward through Working Groups linked with each theme.
-Their Chairmen will report through a newly established Heritage 2020 Sub-Committee to the Historic Environment Forum.
+Key strategic priorities have been identified which will be taken forward through Working Groups linked with each theme.
+The Chairmen of each Working Group will report through a newly established Heritage 2020 Sub-Committee to the Historic Environment Forum.

 Dr Mike Heyworth, Director of the Council for British Archaeology leading the initiative on behalf of the Historic Environment Forum said.
 ‘A key aim of Heritage 2020 is to demonstrate how partnership working can add value and lead to the delivery of key outcomes which will enhance the understanding, protection, and enjoyment of the historic environment in England.
 Historic England’s commitment to Heritage 2020 demonstrates its firm endorsement of collaborative working’.